 There are two different ways to say “in order to” in German.
-After reading this article you will know when to use “damit” or “um … zu”.
+While working as an online German teacher, I realized that many students find it tricky to decide on one or the other.
+After reading this article, you will know when to use “damit” or “um … zu”.

-We have two different ways to say “in order to” or respectively “to” in German: “damit” and “um … zu”.
-Now you might wonder when to use which one and how to build the sentence which follows them – don’t worry, you will get to know everything now.
+There are two different ways to say “in order to” or respectively “to” in German: “damit” and “um … zu”.
+Now, you might wonder when you should use which one and how you can build a sentence with them.
+Luckily, you found this article because I will explain everything in detail in the following.

 “Ich gehe früh schlafen, damit wir morgen früh losfahren können”